MISS COOKBOOK

 Factoid - Ellen designed the first Rose Garden on the White House grounds.

-Quote from Peggy - "It is certainly for the soul a return to the point of departure - I am persuaded that in the new life one lives consciously in God and needs to search nowhere."
+Quote from Peggy - "It is certainly for the soul a return to the point of departure.
+I am persuaded that in the new life, one lives consciously in God and need to search nowhere."

-Bio - Margaret Woodrow Wilson took over as Acting First Lady when her mother, Ellen passed away.
-During her time in the White House, she was active in the Women’s Suffragette Movement.
-Peggy was also very musical, a pianist and a soprano, who made a recording of "The Star Spangled Banner"!
-She continued her hosting duties until he remarried in 1915.
+Bio - Margaret Woodrow Wilson took over as Acting First Lady when her mother, Ellen, passed away.
+During her time in the White House, she was active in the Women's Suffragette Movement.
+Peggy was also very musical, a pianist and a soprano; she made a recording of "The Star Spangled Banner".
+She continued her hosting duties until Woodrow remarried in 1915.

 Edith Boling Wilson